 Tax Issues for Family Offices: Structuring Options, Income Tax Planning, Allocations, Investments

-This CLE/CPE webinar will provide tax attorneys and tax professionals an in-depth analysis of key tax considerations for family offices under current tax law.
-The panel will discuss critical tax provisions impacting family offices, structuring options to maximize tax benefits, income tax issues and planning, allocations, direct investments, and other crucial items to consider for a family office.
+This CLE/CPE course will provide tax attorneys and professionals an in-depth analysis of key tax considerations for family offices under current tax law and discuss the potential impact of proposed legislation.
+The panel will discuss cases and legislation impacting the family office industry, considerations for structuring a family office, selected tax matters, and best practices and developments in the family office industry.

 The panel will review these and other key issues:

-- What are the tax considerations in structuring family offices?
+- What are specific tax considerations in structuring family offices?